mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Whenever you cast a spell, deal 1 damage to the enemy General.

 name:     Chakri Avatar
-text:     Whenever you cast a spell, this minion gains +1/+1.
+text:     Whenever you cast a spell, this minion gains +1⚔️/+1❤️.

 name:     Crimson Coil
 text:     Deal 2 damage to a minion.
 Activate your Battle Pets.

 name:     Deathstrike Seal
-text:     Give a friendly minion, "Destroy any minion damaged by this minion.".
+text:     Give a friendly minion, "Destroy any minion damaged by this minion."

 name:     Eight Gates
 text:     Spells you cast this turn that deal damage deal +2 damage.